Irobot-chf/Irobot-chf.github.io/_pages/about.md

 - 2024.05, Chen Haofeng participated in the 2024 IEEE International Conference on Robotics and Automation and gave an online oral report.
 - 2024.05.24, I passed my PhD defense🎉.
 - 2024.06.11, I attended the 2024 postgraduate commencement ceremony and received the Outstanding Graduate award from Anhui Province. [[Report1]](http://www.iim.cas.cn/xwzx_2021/jqyw/202406/t20240612_789131.html)
+- 2024.06.27, I attended the 24th International Conference on Biomedical Applications of Electrical Impedance Tomography (EIT 2024).

 # 📝 Publications

 ### English